Languages of Belgium: Legal status

 The Belgian Constitution guarantees, since the country's independence, freedom of language in the private sphere.
 Article 30 specifies that "the use of languages spoken in Belgium is optional; only the law can rule on this matter, and only for acts of the public authorities and for legal matters."
 For those public authorities, there is extensive language legislation concerning Dutch, French and German, even though the Belgian Constitution does not explicitly mention which languages enjoy official status.
 Article 4 divides the country into linguistic areas, which form the basis of the federal structure: "Belgium has four linguistic areas: The French-speaking area, the Dutch-speaking area, the bilingual area of Brussels Capital, and the German-speaking area."

 Before the federal structure and the language legislation were gradually introduced in the later 20th century, French was generally the only language used by public authorities.
 For example, the Dutch version of the Constitution has enjoyed equal status to the original French one only since 1967, and the German version since 1991.

 Of the inhabitants of Belgium, roughly 59% belong to the Flemish Community, 40% to the French Community, and 1% to the German-speaking Community.
-These figures relating to official Belgian languages include unknown numbers of immigrants and their children, who may speak a foreign language as primary language, and of Belgian regional migrants, who likely largely balance one another for native French and Dutch speakers.
-A large French-speaking population lives around Brussels, in Flanders, and by geography are considered part of the Flemish Community.
+These figures relating to official Belgian languages overlook substantial numbers of immigrants and their children, who may speak a foreign language as primary language, as well as of Belgian regional migrants, who likely largely balance one another for native French and Dutch speakers.
+A large French-speaking population lives around Brussels, in Flanders, though by geography is considered part of the Flemish Community.
 Though the standard form of Dutch used in Belgium is almost identical to that spoken in the Netherlands, and the different dialects across the border, it is often colloquially called "Flemish".

 Dutch

 Dutch is the most spoken primary language of Belgium and the official language of the Flemish Community and the Flemish Region (merged to Flanders).
 Along with French, it is an official language of the Brussels-Capital Region.
 The main Dutch dialects spoken in Belgium are Brabantian, West Flemish, East Flemish, and Limburgish.
 All these are spoken across the border in the Netherlands as well, and West Flemish is also spoken in French Flanders.
 Much like English, Flemish dialects have adopted more French and other Romance vocabulary through mutual cultural exchange throughout history when compared with other Dutch dialects.
 As such, they are not always readily intelligible for Dutch speakers outside Flanders.
-Nevertheless linguists regard these as varieties of Dutch.
+Nevertheless, linguists regard these as varieties of Dutch.
 Words which are unique to Belgian Dutch are called belgicisms (as are words used primarily in Belgian French).
 The original Brabantian dialect of Brussels has been very much influenced by French.
 It is now spoken by a minority in the Capital region, since the primary language of most inhabitants shifted during the Francization of Brussels.